Prev page Next page Back to Blog

 Before menopause, which occurs around the age of fifty, one observes a gradual decrease in the hormone DHEA (dehydroepiandrosterone) from the adrenal cortex during the period between thirty and forty, which is called the adrenopause.
 DHEA is a hormone that is closely linked to aging and is needed in the body to form both estrogen and testosterone.
 The concentration of DHEA is high at birth, then drops and increases again during puberty, then decreases again between thirty and forty.

-Sebum production (sebum production) can increase up to the age of fifty, but decreases thereafter.
+Sebum production can increase up to the age of fifty but then decreases.

-Sebum production is important for the skin's build-up of an effective hydrolipidic structure, which helps preserve the skin's moisture.
+Sebum production is important and helps to maintain skin moisture.
 When sebum production decreases, the water content in the skin also decreases and the skin becomes drier.

 Thinner skin and enlarged pores

-Thinner skin is another age-related change that can lead to wrinkles and enlarged pores.
-Thinner skin is due to keratinocytes not renewing themselves at the same rate as before.
-This causes the epidermis to become thinner by approximately 6.4 percent per decade.
+Thinning skin is another age-related change that can lead to wrinkles and enlarged pores.
+Thinning skin is caused by a decrease in cell turnover, which causes the epidermis to thin by about 6.4 percent per decade.

-Thinner skin makes us more sensitive to the sun, as it is easier for the sun to penetrate.
-The dermis also thins with age.
-With fewer fibroblasts forming collagen, elastin and hyaluronic acid, the network of these substances is reduced, contributing to reduced skin firmness.
+Thinner skin makes us more sensitive to the sun, as it is easier for the sun to penetrate the skin.
+The skin produces less collagen, elastin and hyaluronic acid, which contributes to reduced firmness in the skin.
 You can test this on yourself by pinching your skin and noting how long it takes for the skin to find its original position.
-The longer it takes, the further the aging has progressed.
+The longer it takes, the less elastic the skin.
 The thinner skin also makes the blood vessels more visible and can look like a spider web of vessels.
-The reduced elasticity of the skin also often leads to enlarged pores.
+The reduced elasticity in the skin can also lead to enlarged pores.

 Uneven pigmentation

 Another age-related change that affects the skin is uneven pigmentation.
-This is due to a decrease in pigment-producing melanocytes in the epidermis by 10 to 20 percent for each decade after the age of thirty.
-Overactive melanocytes can also cause age spots, which are brown spots on the skin.
+This is due to a 10 to 20 percent decrease in pigment-producing melanocytes for each decade after the age of thirty.
+Overactive melanocytes can also cause so-called age spots, which are brown spots on the skin.

-In summary, aging can lead to drier, thinner and more unevenly pigmented skin.
-It is important to protect the skin from the sun and to use moisturizing products to reduce age-related changes in the skin.
+In summary, aging can lead to drier, thinner, and more unevenly pigmented skin.
+It is important to protect your skin from the sun as it becomes more sensitive and to use moisturizing products if you want to reduce age-related changes in your skin.

 Product recommendations

-As the skin risks becoming more sun sensitive, it is important to protect against the sun during the summer months.
-Sun Emulsion SPF 50+ has both a high UVA and UVB protection and protects against the sun's strongest rays.
+Since the skin is at risk of becoming more sensitive to the sun, it is important to protect against the sun during the summer months.
+Sun Emulsion SPF 50+ has both high UVA and UVB protection and protects against the sun's strongest rays.

-Since the skin becomes drier during menopause, it is important to choose products for the drier skin type.
-This can be easy to miss if you are used to using products for an oilier skin type.
+Since skin often becomes drier during menopause, it is important to choose products for the drier skin type.
+This can be easy to miss if you are used to using products for a more oily skin type.

-When it comes to active ingredients, it may be a good idea to add vitamin A (retinol) to the skin, which both acts as a collagen stimulant and increases cell renewal to reduce the formation of wrinkles and reduce the thinning of the skin.
+When it comes to active ingredients, it may be a good idea to provide the skin with vitamin A (retinol), which both stimulates collagen and increases cell renewal if you want to reduce wrinkle formation and reduce thinning of the skin.

-Vitamin C and N-acetylglucosamine can also be added if you start to notice a reduced glow or uneven pigmentation.
-The above ingredients are found in Night Active Retinol, which is excellent for the slightly more mature skin type.
+Vitamin C and N-acetylglucosamine can also be added if you start to notice a decrease in radiance or uneven pigmentation.
+The above ingredients are found in Retinal Concentrate, which is excellent for the slightly more mature skin type.

 If you do not have pigment changes, Probiotic Concentrate also works on signs of aging such as fine lines, wrinkles and even enlarged pores.
 However, it has no effect on pigmentation.